 - Consider recording the IEP meeting.

-- Recording the meeting empowers you to participate in the meeting without worrying about taking copious notes and allows you (and your partner or others who might not be able to attend) to review everything that went on at the meeting.
+- Recording the meeting empowers you to participate in the meeting without worrying about taking copious notes.
+This also allows you and others to review everything that went on at the meeting.

-- You should give the school personnel at least 24-hour notice if you would like to record the meeting.
+- Provide notice to the school personnel at least 24-hour notice if you would like to record the meeting.

-- You have the right to disagree with an IEP.
+- Parents have the right to disagree with an IEP.

 - You don’t have to sign on the IEP if you don’t agree with its terms, or you can write in an exception, or exceptions.